 Financial assets at fair value through profit or loss mainly represented the Group's investments in various wealth management products issued by banks in the PRC.
-These products have no fixed term and have an expected return rate of 2.23% per annum (2022: 2.23% per annum).
-The fair values of these investments were determined based on the expected return as stipulated in relevant contracts with the counterparties.
-The significant unobservable input for the fair value measurement is the expected annual return rate.
+These products had no fixed term and an expected return rate of 2.23% per annum.
+All these investments were fully disposed of for the year ended 31 December 2024.
+The fair value of these investments as at 31 December 2023 was determined based on the expected return as stipulated in relevant contracts with the counterparties.
+The significant unobservable input for the fair value measurement was the expected annual return rate.
 The higher the fair value.
-The fair value of these investments is classified as a Level 3 measurement as further detailed in note 34.6.
+The fair value of these investments as at 31 December 2023 was classified as a Level 3 measurement as further detailed in note 33.6.